pennz/antlr_lifestyle/notes.md

 - add document generation
 - image generation part( some message queue can be use, to view real time data) (knowledge graph)
 - grading part
+- ide for input(later), we just use nlp first, should be easier